 Backing up an infected machine

 Yes, back up your infected machine to preserve your data.
-Just don’t restore the full system.
+Just don’t restore the full system image.
 Clean up the infection and back up again.
 If malware persists, reinstalling Windows might be the only option.
 Note that regular backups can restore clean versions taken prior to the malware’s arrival.

-When you create an image back up, you’re preserving everything that you can.
+When you create an image backup, you’re preserving everything.
 Yes, the backup includes the malware, but it also has all of your data, your programs, everything.
-That means that no matter what havoc the malware – or removal attempts – might wreak, you always have a backup of your machine and your data.
+That means that no matter what havoc the malware (or your removal attempts) might wreak, you always have a backup of your machine and your data.

-Think of it as an “it can’t get any worse than this” point in time.
+Think of it as an “It can’t get any worse than this” backup.

 However, you must be careful not to restore the entire backup to your machine1.
 You’d use this backup only for restoring specific files and pieces of data that you know aren’t infected.

-You can’t necessarily predict what files you’re going to want later, which is why you should back up the entire machine with an image backup.
+You can’t predict what files you will want later, which is why you should back up the entire machine with an image backup.

 Get rid of the malware and back up again

-Getting rid of malware sounds like it’s simple.
-It may or may not be, but you need to do this if you suspect someone infected, hacked, or placed malware on your machine.
+It may or may not be simple to do, but you need to do this if you suspect someone has infected, hacked, or placed malware on your machine.

-Make certain that your anti-malware tools are as up to date as possible, and run a complete scan.
+Ensure that your anti-malware tools are as current as possible, and then run a complete scan.

 Then take another backup.
 Again, it’s a safety net.
-This says, “Okay, this is the machine after I did everything that I could to clean up the malware.”
-That way, you know that you’ve got a snapshot of that point in time as well.
+This says, “Okay, this is the machine after I did everything I could to clean up the malware.”
+That way, you have a snapshot of that point in time as well.

 Scanning may not be enough